nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/RNAseq-on-Cavatica/rna_seq_7.md

 ### HTML report

-It is a summary report with name {Analysis title}.{deseq2_app_version}.summary_report.b64html.
-The report contains information on the inputs, plots from exploratory analysis, details of the DGE analysis along with the R Session info which includes a list of all the packages along with the version number for reproducibility.
+The file with name {Analysis title}.{deseq2_app_version}.summary_report.b64html is a summary report.
+This report contains information on the inputs, plots from exploratory analysis, details of the DGE analysis along with the R Session info which includes a list of all the packages along with the version number for reproducibility.

 ![DESeq2 report](../rna-seq-images/rna-seq-7-2.png "DESeq2 report")